vuejs/vitepress/docs/reference/default-theme-config.md

 - Type: `EditLink`

 Edit Link lets you display a link to edit the page on Git management services such as GitHub, or GitLab.
-See [Theme: Edit Link](./default-theme-edit-link) for more details.
+See [Default Theme: Edit Link](./default-theme-edit-link) for more details.

 ```js
 export default {